cwebley/ki/README.md

 --game history list on tournament-landing page

 Powerup brainstorming:
+	Query
+		1 cost power to find out when a character is up. maybe this live updates forever or something cool. could even be tied into the matchup inspector

 	reseed opponents characters

 	3 matches (best of 3?) against opponent of your choice given the current character